spodsiadlik/The-Three-Amigos/docs/project1.md

 # Evaluation
 Leaving space for future additions (Lidar, PiCamera, Pico)

+Problems with Caster Wheels
 Lifts for the caster wheels
 The wheel has a radius of 8.4 cm.
+The robot behaves as expected.
+Everything functions properly from multiple tests that have been conducted.
+We did find that our robot didn't get great traction on uneven surfaces.
+The caster wheel pad size was reduced to give the motor wheels more traction.
+That seemed to help.

 Twist listener
 PhaseEnableRobot class
 ROS Workspace
+ROS was installed on every teammate's personal computer and the Raspberry Pi.
+All needed libaries were acquired and installed.
+The teleop_twist_key package was installed on all devices.
+A shared github repository was created.
+A local package was created for use with the robot.
+A listener template was used from github to listen for input from the cmd_vel topic from the teleop_twist_key package.
+Teleop_twist_key can be run on any device and communicate with any other device with the same ROS domain.
+Teleop_twist_key allows input from the keyboard to change the values for the variables representing those keys.
+The values for those variables are used within the code to have the robot perform different actions.
+Only values for linear and angular velocity are used.
+The table below details the actions performed based off the variable value.

 | Function | Linear Velocity (x) | Angular Velocity (z) |
 | --- | --- | --- |